Astra Attempts To Launch Another Rocket, 3.2, Into Orbit11th Jan 2021

 As for Astra’s recent 3.2 rocket blastoff effort, the mission is a success so far.
 The spacecraft took off as the 1st engine fired well, followed by separation of the two engines as required.
 After that, the second engine continued to soar, making it past the Karman line.

 Still, the 3.2 never made it to orbit as expected.
-It should’ve shut down shortly after and signaled to be in space.
-The expectation was a communication from the spacecraft after payload release even though it didn’t carry any.
+It should’ve shut down shortly after and signalled to be in space.
+The expectation was communication from the spacecraft after payload release even though it didn’t carry any.
 Payload separates from the engine at this stage and sends back a signal to the company.